Featuring 6 mm red onyx, white jade, black onyx and black lava stones | Ships for $3

 Comes with: • Instruction card • Description card • Black gift box

 *As this is a fundraiser, you will not be charged tax. **Please do not use a coupon code - as this is a fundraiser. ***As you can see, the red onyx comes is various colours or orange-red.
-Please note your bracelet will not look exactly the same as that pictured. ****Also note, bank, credit card fees, extra shipping fees, and materials (e.g. felt, ribbon, cards and sleeve) will be deducted from monies raised for the fundraiser.
+Please note your bracelet will not look exactly the same as that pictured. ****When purchasing a Gift Pack with a blend, note the value of the blend is not included in the fundraiser. *****Review your shipping options carefully. ******100% of your cash donation is donated.